DECEMBER 20th HOLIDAY PARTY AT THE KSC VISITOR COMPLEX is sold out. Please contact Bev Merrilees to be placed on a wait list.

 The December luncheon is our annual holiday party, and this year we’ll be at the KSC Visitor Complex.
 There is no program, just entertainment and fellowship, featuring our own Sam Haddad for music and fun.
 There will be door prizes and social activities for our members and spouses, but space is limited, so early registration is advised and will be limited to four to a party please, adults only.

 CHECK OUT OUR SPACE BOOKS, SPACE SHIRTS, AND OTHER SPACE ITEMS AT OUR SPACE SHOP.

-The Space Walk of Fame Museum has opened a SPACE WORKERS HALL OF HONOR to identify anyone who has ever worked in any of our space programs.
+The American Space Museum (formerly the U. S. Space Walk of Fame Museum) has opened a SPACE WORKERS HALL OF HONOR to identify anyone who has ever worked in any of our space programs.
 This is an online (web-based) recognition dedicating an entire page to each and every worker – past and present – to highlight and acknowledge their service.
 If you or a family member had any role at all at any time in our space programs, please log on to www.spacehonors.org and create a page spotlighting them.
 This project will help preserve our space history and honor those who made it possible!